haramori/rhme3/Challenges/It's_a_Kind_of_Magic_solution_2.md

 This solution is mostly the same as [solution 1](It's_a_Kind_of_Magic_solution_1.md).
 The only difference is in how we get the mask.

+### Solution overview

 Follow all of the steps in solution 1, except to replace the first and last stages of attack as follows.

-### Attack Stage 1: Reveal the mask

 The mask has the same leakage model as a key would normally have as the output of AddRoundKey.
 It is simply XORed with the plaintext.
 In other words, these two models are the same: